-While Joshua Tree is arguably one of the best parks to explore by car, you should probably leave your furry companion at home.
+While a Joshua Tree day trip is the perfect way to take in one of the best parks to explore by car, you should probably leave your furry companion at home.
 Dogs are permitted on the grounds but not on trails, in the backcountry, or more than 100 feet (30.5 meters) from any road, picnic area, or campground.
 Additionally, they must be leashed at all times.

 Finally, plan to stop at one of the visitor centers before you head inside.
 There, you’ll be able to stock up on water, snacks, and park maps.
 And, if you’re collecting national park badges, this is where you’ll want to go to add another to your collection.

 While there isn’t any public transportation to Joshua Tree, you’ll want to drive yourself anyway (it’s one of the best ways to see the park!).
 Both Interstate 10 and California Highway 62 lead right to the entrance stations, of which there are three off of Highway 62 and one off of Interstate 10.
 Cell reception is likely to drop off the closer you get to the park, so be sure to start your GPS ahead of time or download the map onto your phone for navigation.
 That said, getting to the park is fairly easy, as there are plenty of signs along the way that will lead you in the right direction.

 Various permits to Joshua Tree are available depending on your mode of transportation.
 Non-commercial vehicle admission is $25 USD, while motorcycle, bicycle, and walk-in admission will run you $12 USD.
 All permits are valid for the day of purchase and the next six consecutive days.